DRab7792/pr-watcher/README.md

 - **BASE_URL** (required) - This is the URL of where the app will live without a trailing slash.
 - **PORT** (optional) - If you want to specify a different port, you can.
 Otherwise this will default to port 8080.

+If you are installing on Heroku, be sure to use the `heroku/nodejs` buildpack.

 # Screenshots

 The following image shows the status of other users' pull requests in a particular repository and categorizes them by priority and whether or not you are reviewing that pull request.